plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-2.md

 **Built on Open Standards: Works With Your Existing Tooling**

 ### Subtitle
-GitHub, Terraform, Pulumi, Tekton—we integrate with what you already use, no proprietary replacements required.
+GitHub, Terraform, Pulumi, Tekton—Planton integrates with what you already use, no proprietary replacements required.

 ### Introduction Paragraph
-Most DevOps platforms force you into their proprietary ecosystem.
-Planton is different.
-We're built on open standards and industry-leading tools, so you can leverage your existing workflows, scripts, and expertise.
+Planton is built on open standards and industry-leading tools.
+Leverage your existing workflows, scripts, and expertise without being forced into a proprietary ecosystem.

 ---